PeamoNetwork/website/docs/en_US/network-dumps.md

 16. See the end of this section for final steps.

 ## Wii U
-1. Download [this Aroma setup module](https://github.com/PretendoNetwork/mitmproxy-nintendo/raw/master/ssl-patches/30_nossl.rpx).
+1. Download [this Aroma setup module](https://github.com/PeamoNetwork/mitmproxy-nintendo/raw/master/ssl-patches/30_nossl.rpx).
 This patches the SSL sysmodule to disable SSL verification, allowing the console to connect to the proxy server with TLS connections.
 2. Place the patch on your SD card at `SD:/wiiu/environments/aroma/modules/setup/30_nossl.rpx`.
 If there are other patches with the same ID `30`, this is fine.
 3. Place the SD card back into your Wii U and turn on the console.
 4. Launch into the Aroma settings by pressing `L + DPAD-DOWN + SELECT`.
-5. Enter `Inkay > Patching` and toggle `Connect to the Pretendo Network` to ***FALSE***.
+5. Enter `Inkay > Patching` and toggle `Connect to the Peamo Network` to ***FALSE***.
 6. On your computer, open a command prompt and run the following commands:
 7. `mkdir wiiu-dumps`
-8. `docker run -it --rm -p 8082:8082 -v ./wiiu-dumps:/home/mitmproxy/dumps ghcr.io/pretendonetwork/mitmproxy-nintendo:wiiu mitmdump`
+8. `docker run -it --rm -p 8082:8082 -v ./wiiu-dumps:/home/mitmproxy/dumps ghcr.io/Peamonetwork/mitmproxy-nintendo:wiiu mitmdump`
-	- If using Windows, run `wsl docker run -it --rm -p 8082:8082 -v ./wiiu-dumps:/home/mitmproxy/dumps ghcr.io/pretendonetwork/mitmproxy-nintendo:wiiu mitmdump`
+	- If using Windows, run `wsl docker run -it --rm -p 8082:8082 -v ./wiiu-dumps:/home/mitmproxy/dumps ghcr.io/Peamonetwork/mitmproxy-nintendo:wiiu mitmdump`
 9. These commands create a directory to store the sessions dumps, and starts the proxy server using Docker, exposing the servers port 8082 on your computers port also on 8082, and links the `/home/mitmproxy/dumps` directory in the container to the `wiiu-dumps` directory you just created.
 10. On your Wii U, launch into `System Settings > Internet > Connect to the Internet > Connections` and select your connection.
 11. Select `Change Settings > Proxy Settings`.